thecomeonman/MakingFriendsWithTrackingData/ClusteringPlayerBallCoordinates.md

     analysis.

--   Players substituted for each other are treated as the same player for purpose of clustering, analysis, etc.
+-   Players substituted for each other are treated as the same player for purpose of clustering, analysis, etc. This is not a great assumption because players frequently substitute players who weren’t playing in the same role but I don’t have a better simple way to handle this yet.
+You could have an addition player role role assignment sort of model, of which there are a few, to assign the correct roles and then cluster.

 Procedure
 ---------